Hermano Pule: Suppression

 In September 1841, Hermano Pule traveled from Manila to Bay, Laguna, to meet with the cofradía members that evaded capture.Martinez 1999 Anticipating an imminent attack, Pule and Purgatorio rallied 4,000 followers at Barrio Isabang on the slopes of Mount Banahaw.
 A group of pagan Aetas from Sierra Madre also allied themselves with the cofradía.

 On October 23, 1841, alcalde mayor Joaquín Ortega, with orders from Manila, led 300 men in an attack on the cofradía's camp.
 The 4,000-strong cofradía was able to resist the attack, which resulted in the deaths of Ortega and many of his men.
 Pule then transferred his camp to Alitao, near Tayabas town, where his followers crowned him "King of the Tagalogs".
 By that time, he had considered schism with the Church.

 When the news of the Ortega's defeat reached the Governor-General, better-armed reinforcements from Manila were sent to Tayabas.
 On November 1, 1841, Col. Joaquín Huet arrived in Tayabas with 800 to 1,000 soldiers.Diestro, Boro-Magbanua, Mata & Ybiernas 2001 They initially offered amnesty to the members of the cofradía, with the exception of Hermano Pule and other senior leaders, but the cofradía refused.
 Prior to Colonel Huet's arrival, Pule and the cofradía leaders promised their followers of victory through divine intervention.
 The cofradía fighters were made to believe that they were invulnerable to enemy bullets, and that angels from Heaven would come down and help them in battle, and finally the ground would open up and swallow the enemy troops.
 The battle between the cofradía and the government forces lasted four hours.
 Three to five hundred men, women, elders, and children were killed on the cofradía side.
 Afterwards, 500 were taken prisoner, including 300 women.
 The rest of the cofradía escaped to the forests and were not pursued.
 Only eleven were wounded on the government's side.

 Capture, trial, and execution

 Pule fled to Barrio Gibanga in Sariaya but was captured by Colonel Huet's forces the following evening.
 On November 4, 1841, after a summary trial held at the Casa Comunidad in Tayabas town, he was tortured and later executed by firing squad at age 26.
 The Spanish authorities had his body quartered.
-His dismembered head, hands, and feet were exhibited throughout Tayabas province.
+His severed head, hands, and feet were exhibited throughout Tayabas province.

 The other leaders of the Cofradía—Octavio Ygnacio "Purgatorio" de San Jorge, Dionisio de los Reyes, Francisco Espinosa de la Cruz, Gregorio Miguel de Jesus, and around 200 other cofradía prisoners—were also executed the same day as Pule.